 Alexandra graduated from Fort Lewis College in Durango, CO with a B.S. in Biology.
 Her research interests focus on novel plant compounds that have the potential to become effective treatments for inflammatory and autoimmune diseases.
 Alex began research in this area as an undergrad, studying the plant compound berberine and its ability to inhibit the pro-inflammatory responses of TH1 cells.
 Currently, she is developing a protocol to examine if berberine can effectively reduce the signs and symptoms associated with rheumatoid arthritis.

-M.S. in Chemistry (Thesis Track; co-advised with Dr. Hyslop)
+M.S.
+(Thesis Track; co-advised with Dr. Haughian)

 McNair & Honors Scholar